Skip to content

 size: 2, capacity: 4

-Notice that capacity is still 4 at the end—erase does not release memory.
-This small detail is often overlooked in real-world development.
+Note that capacity is still 4 at the end—erase does not release memory.
+This small detail is often overlooked in practice.

-Pitfall Alert: Calling erase on elements directly within a range-for loop causes undefined behavior because erase invalidates iterators.
-If you need to remove elements during traversal, either use an index loop iterating backwards, or use an iterator loop combined with the return value of erase.
-However, in most cases, marking first and then doing a unified remove-erase is a cleaner approach, as shown in remove_completed above.
+Pitfall Warning: Calling erase on elements directly inside a range-for loop causes undefined behavior, because erase invalidates iterators.
+If you need to delete elements during traversal, either use an index-based loop iterating backwards, or use an iterator loop combined with the return value of erase.
+However, in most cases, marking first and then doing a unified remove-erase is a clearer approach, as shown in the remove_completed method above.

 Try It Yourself — Exercises